 Eventually this regular contact extended to swapping song parts, building up a library of 40 tunes from which the new album is drawn.

 “This sounds like the second album should have, even though its our fourth – we’ve gone back to ’60s garage pop; the kind of stuff people really liked about the band.”

 With a tour with Edwyn Collins just completed, the band’s lust for life has returned, it seems.
 I ask if the miles between the band’s core members won’t make this reformation tricky.
 Clark pauses.

 “I’ve bit the bullet and decided I’m going to come back,” he reveals.

 Swapping California for Scotland?
 “Life’s been great there,” he admits,”but the job I have in LA (running a bar with the drummer from US rockers The Warlocks) requires me to start work at nine and finish at four or five in the morning – and I just hit 40 so don’t want to be doing that too much longer!”

 However, aside from being able to concentrate on Astrid, the chance to put something back into the local music scene would be a bonus.

 “It’s not LA, but what would be great would be getting some club nights going, getting some bands in and putting Stornoway back on thetouring circuit.”

 Perhaps even replicating his LA nights when The Alcoholidays play a set of Teenage Fanclub covers?

-“There’s a wee hint of California for sure!”
+“There’s be a wee hint of California for sure!”